 IDC's Consumer IT Watch service provides you with an overview of what is happening in the consumer information technology space.
 It highlights top findings from IDC's newest research and strategic analysis of the latest industry news, covering all things consumer information technology from mobile platforms and applications, new media, advertising and ecommerce, multiscreen video, gaming, media tablets, and mobile phones to PCs and displays.
-Examples of topics this service covers are the introduction of new technologies, new business models, and new products; the announcement of strategic partnerships and mergers and acquisitions; and coverage of the mobile, social, cloud, and big data megatrends.
+Examples of topics that this service covers are the introduction of new technologies, new business models, and new products; the announcement of strategic partnerships and mergers and acquisitions; and coverage of the mobile, social, cloud, and big data megatrends.

-- Mobile Internet, mobile platforms, and applications
+- Mobile internet, mobile platforms, and applications

 - Digital advertising and programmatic advertising

 - PCs and displays

 - Highlights from IDC's market models: The Digital Advertising Market Model (DAMM) and the Programmatic Advertising Forecast, the New Media Market Model (NMMM), ConsumerScape 360, and the Worldwide Consumer Market Model (WCMM)

 - New business models and distribution channels for traditional IT and media players